Isaac-Sturtridge/python-math/README.md

 # python-math
-math files done with python, exercises and useful generators
+storage for math files done with python, exercises and useful generators